gboehl/dynare/doc/manual/source/the-model-file.rst

        Note that the nonstationary variables in the model must be integrated processes (their first difference or k-difference must be stationary).

+    .. option:: heteroskedastic_filter

+       Runs filter, likelihood, and smoother using heteroskedastic definitions provided in a ``heteroskedastic_shocks`` block.

     .. option:: selected_variables_only